peter88213/nvhelp-de/source/characters_menu.rst

 .. note::
    The character status is only for visual distinction.
 It has no influence on the program functions.
-Niemalstheless kann man use it to mark viewpoint characters or characters with their own arcs.
+Niemalstheless können Sie use it to mark viewpoint characters or characters with their own arcs.